DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 static int HotStartRunCount => 5;
 ```

-The opened window displays the startup time (in milliseconds) in its title bar.
+If you run an application, the main window displays startup time (in milliseconds) in its title bar.

-The **TestRunner** project contains the NUnit test that runs **PerfApp** applications one by one based on settings specified in the `Tests.cs` file:
+The **TestRunner** project contains an NUnit test that runs **PerfApp** applications one by one based on settings specified in `Tests.cs`:

 ```cs
 public static TestConfigurations TestConfigurations = TestConfigurations.All;